YouTube video for this section is still under creation. Please be patient ^^

 Let's create a Tool instance using the Yacana Tool constructor.
 It takes a

-name, a description, and a reference to the actual function.
+name (no space), a description, and a reference to the actual function.

 I can only emphasize once more on the importance of